#8.5 Lead Shot: #8.5 Lead Shot Explained

-If you know your shotgun ammo, you know exactly what #8 ½ lead shot is for and that’s sporting clays or 16-yard traps.
-What makes this round so perfect for these types of shooting is you’ve got twice as much or more pellets per shot than a #6 shot but have more range and power than a #9 shot.
-You’re looking at 500-600 pellets with an effective range of about 25 to 30 yards.
+If you know your shotgun ammo, you know exactly what #8.5 lead shot is for – sporting clays or 16-yard traps.
+What makes this round so perfect for these types of shooting?
+Twice as many pellets per shot than a #6 shot and more range and power than a #9 shot.
+You’re looking at 500 to 600 pellets with an effective range of about 25 to 30 yards.
 This particular shot is dead center in the “allowed shot size” for competitive target, skeet and clay pigeon shooting.

-This is primarily a competition round and you’ll be using it at various ranges depending on what you’re shooting.
-This could be a planned spacing or sets thrown at specific times in specific directions.
-It all depends and will definitely be mixed up to keep it interesting.
-You’ll most likely be shooting at ranges from 15 to 30 yards so learning how your shotgun patterns at those ranges and everything in between is going to be the key.
+This is primarily a competition round, and you’ll be using it at various ranges depending on what you’re shooting.
+You will most likely be shooting at ranges from 15 to 30 yards, so learning how your shotgun patterns at those ranges is key.

-The spread of your pellets or pattern will vary and at longer ranges should be quite a large diameter hitzone.
-You want to find that sweet spot where you’re getting a large spread while maintaining enough pellet velocity to break your targets as they fly through the air.
-If you’re not getting the right amount of power for what you’re shooting, consider dropping to a #8 shot or even #7 ½ shot as these are almost always competition approved and give you a bit more power in exchange for less dense pattern.
+The spread of your pellets or pattern will vary, and at longer ranges should be quite a large diameter hitzone.
+Find that sweet spot where you’re getting a large spread, while maintaining enough pellet velocity to break your targets as they fly through the air.
+If you’re not getting the right amount of power for what you’re shooting, consider dropping to a #8 shot or even #7.5 shot – as these are almost always competition-approved, and give you more power in exchange for less dense pattern.